 To learn more on how to configure each feature in the configuration files.
 Please refer to Configuration

 and Tutorial.
-To find out all the deployment options and choose the right one, please refer to Artifact
+To find all the deployment options and to choose the right one, please refer to Artifact